philpagel/ut8803e/README.md

 to work with coding.
 Please open a new branch for your pull request – do not use `main`.

-The UNI-T programming manual suggests that there are at leaist two more status flags that haven't been implemented, yet and that I do not understand:
+The UNI-T programming manual suggests that there are at least two more status flags that haven't been implemented, yet and that I do not understand:

-* Series/Parallel (PAL/SER) in capacity and inductance mode.
-There are corresponfing indicatiors on the LCD but I have no idea waht that means.
+* Series/Parallel (SER/PAL/) in capacity and inductance mode.
+There are corresponding indicators on the LCD but I have no idea what that means.
 * Over/underflow – again not sure what exactly that is supposed to be.

 So if you know anything about that – get in touch.